DylCru/-OLD-Vendrick-Boss-Fight/README.md

-# Vendrick The Eternal Guardian Boss Fight
+# Vendrick: The Eternal Guardian Boss Fight
-Version 1.91
+Version 1.10

 A spigot plugin that introduces a new bossfight